EPCCed/eidf-docs/docs/services/ultra2/access.md

 ## Getting Access

-Access to the Ultra2 system (also referred to as the SDF-CS1 system) is currently by arrangement with EPCC.
+Access to Ultra2 is currently by arrangement with EPCC.
 Please email eidf@epcc.ed.ac.uk with a short description of the work you would like to perform.